Why Dr. Motiwala?

 How can the upper 2nd molar be replaced?

 The only way of replacing the upper 2nd molar if the bone is less, is either by sinus lift surgery or by pterygoid implant.
 The following flow chart displays the different scenarios and the options available.

 Pterygoid Implants Cost

-Pterygoid implant is not only the best option to avoid sinus lift surgery because of technical reasons, but also the most cost effective alternative to sinus lift procedure.
-You can get an overview of the pterygoid implant cost in the below table.
+Pterygoid implant is not only the best option to avoid sinus lift surgery because of technical reasons, but also the low pterygoid implants cost makes it an effective alternative to sinus lift procedure.
+You can get an overview of the pterygoid implants cost in the below table.

 Please take a moment to listen to what patients from around the world have to say about their experience with Dr. Motiwala.